Frederick Browning: First World War

-Browning was invalided back to England with trench fever in January 1916, and, although only hospitalised for four weeks, did not rejoin the 2nd Battalion at the front until 6 October 1916.
-After being released from hospital, he went on leave for two months.
+Browning was invalided back to England with trench fever in January 1916, and, although only hospitalised for four weeks, was not passed as fit for service at the front until 20 September, and did not rejoin the 2nd Battalion at the front until 6 October 1916.
+After being discharged from hospital, he went on leave for two months.
 In April he was posted to the 5th (Reserve) Battalion, and then to the Guards Depot at Caterham Barracks.
-He was assessed each month by a medical board at Caxton Hall, and was not passed as fit for service at the front until 20 September.

 Browning fought in the Battle of Pilckem Ridge on 31 July 1917, the Battle of Poelcappelle on 9 October and the Battle of Cambrai in November.
-He distinguished himself in this battle, for which he received the Distinguished Service Order (DSO).
-The order was generally given to officers in command, above the rank of captain.
-When a junior officer like Browning, who was still only a lieutenant, was awarded the DSO, this was often regarded as an acknowledgement that the officer had only just missed out on being awarded the Victoria Cross.
+He distinguished himself at Cambrai and was later awarded the Distinguished Service Order (DSO), usually given only to officers in command, above the rank of lieutenant-colonel.
+When a junior officer like Browning, who was still only a lieutenant, was awarded the DSO, this was often regarded as an acknowledgement that the officer had only just missed out on being awarded the Victoria Cross (VC).
 His citation read:

-He was awarded the French Croix de Guerre on 14 December 1917, and was mentioned in despatches on 23 May 1918.
+He was awarded the French Croix de Guerre on 14 December 1917, the same month he was made an acting captain, a rank he held until December 1920, and was mentioned in despatches on 23 May 1918.
 In September 1918, during the Hundred Days Offensive which saw the tide of the war turn in favour of the Allies, Browning temporarily became aide de camp to General Sir Henry Rawlinson, commander of the British Fourth Army.
 The appointment only lasted a few weeks, however, before Browning returned to his regiment in early November.
 He was promoted to the temporary rank of captain, and appointed adjutant of the 1st Grenadier Guards, then part of the 3rd Guards Brigade of the Guards Division, in November 1918.